MewsSystems/tech-pos-platform-engineering-interview-task/README.md

-# Mews - Platform engineering team interview task
+# Mews - AWS DevOps interview task

 Please complete and return this technical test before attending your interview at Mews.
 This isn't something we would like you to spend a long time on, roughly 2-3 hours.
 You can give us the results in any way that makes sense to you.
 If sharing a GitHub repository, please make it private and grant access to the GitHub usernames at the bottom of the page.